mary-perret-1986/mary-perret-1986/README.md

 ### Howdy y'all! 👋

-I am a Software Developer, currently based in Paris and working @ Veepee.
+🙋‍♀️I am Natalie, I am a Software Developer💻, currently based in Paris and working @ Veepee.

 Some bits about myself...